ChineduEjiogu1/TKH-WebDev-Notes/Phase1/w16-1-9--1-11/notes.md

 #### 💭Daily Reflection:

 💡3 Things I learned today:
-1. I reviewed
+1. I demoed a mini-project a precursor to the next project.
-2. I learned
+2. I learned to use routes better and pull data from an api with in React JS.
-3. I learned
+3. I reviewed fundamental practices in React JS.

 👁️Two things I would like to know more about:
-1. Protected routes.
+1. Learn how to use Chakra more efficiently.
-2. localStorage usage.
+2. Learn how to use Bootstrap more efficiently.

 ✋One thing I'm having trouble understanding:
-1. How to do Mondays homework.
+1. What unique element to add to my project.

 ___